Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Every label in an exhibit should use consistent structure, spacing, font sizes, and colors.
 This practice improves readability, accessibility, and perceived professionalism.

 And proofread your labels.
-Countless museums and galleries spend hundreds of thousands to millions of dollars on exhibit redesigns, yet are careless when it comes to checking spelling.
+Museums and galleries spend hundreds of thousands to millions of dollars on exhibits, yet can be careless when it comes to checking spelling.
+Don't make their mistake.

 Incorporate feedback

-Designing high-quality exhibit labels is not work that is done in a silo.
-Throughout the process (and beyond), incorporating staff and visitor feedback is essential to maintaining the practical accessibility and usefulness of your labels.
+Designing high-quality exhibit labels is not work done in a silo.
+Incorporating staff and visitor feedback is essential to creating practical, accessible, and useful labels.

 If visitors complain that your labels are mounted too low to read, move them.
 If they can’t read the font size, make it bigger.
 Labels are meant to invite curiosity, not prevent it.

 Over time, your labels will become outdated.
-Regularly audit your label text and update it to align with changing cultural expectations, trends, new discoveries, and research.
+Regularly audit your label text and update it to align with changing cultural expectations, trends, and new discoveries.

 Where should exhibit labels be placed?